jepster/awesome-drupal/README.md

 - It has recent code commits!

 Look for a 🚀 for truly amazing projects.
-And look for quickie maintainer commentary and reviews in _(italic parens)_ after some listings of note.
+And look for quickie maintainer commentary and reviews after some listings of note.

 Maintainers: